-In our pursuit to improve the lives and opportunities of individuals with exceptionalities and those from historically marginalized groups, Kennesaw State University's Inclusive Education Department forges ahead as a national leader, building the capacity of all schools to promote the educational success of every learner.
+In our pursuit to address the educational needs of individuals with exceptionalities and English Language Learners, Kennesaw State University's Inclusive Education Department forges ahead as a national leader, building the capacity of all schools to promote the educational success of every learner.
 The Inclusive Education Department is committed to the collaborative development of expertise in teaching, learning, and leadership through student-centered learning that is integrative and intentional.
-In cooperation with families, school systems, and community agencies, the department prepares teachers and school leaders to exhibit the knowledge, skills, and dispositions to facilitate high levels of learning through inclusive practices.
+In cooperation with families, school systems, and community agencies, the department prepares teachers and school leaders to exhibit knowledge, skills, and dispositions that facilitate high levels of learning through educationally inclusive practices.
 Through an integrated research-based approach, programs are systematically created and implemented to transform teacher candidates’ worldviews, thus empowering them to become teacher leaders who are life-long advocates for learners, families, and communities nationally and internationally.

-- Diversity: We value the representation of humanity’s unique identities, and all that shapes and informs the essence of every individual.
-We, therefore, commit to developing teachers who can effectively teach children who are diverse linguistically, culturally, and in abilities, emphasizing inclusive practices.
+- Individuality: We value the representation of humanity’s unique identities, and all that shapes and informs the essence of every individual.
+We, therefore, commit to developing teachers who can effectively teach children who have different abilities and who are from varying social, cultural, and linguistic backgrounds in supportive and welcoming educational environments.

-- Social Justice: In our pursuit of fairness and equitable outcomes for every member of society, we are dedicated to uplifting everyone so that no one is left out.
+- Access: In our pursuit of access for children with disabilities, we are dedicated to uplifting everyone so that no one is left out.

-- Advocacy: We fight for those who are marginalized so that they have equal access to life opportunities.
-Likewise, we prepare teachers with the knowledge, skills, and dispositions to affirm and fight for children and families.
+- Advocacy: We advocate for individuals with exceptionalities so that they have equal access to life opportunities.
+Likewise, we prepare teachers with the knowledge, skills, and dispositions to affirm and advocate for children and their families.

 - Collaboration: We are dedicated to reaching across differences to interact in ways that allow us to achieve shared goals.